Skip to main content

 For additional information on citations, Wildlife Insights recommends reading GBIF’s citation guidelines.

-Contacting project owners
+Contact project owners

 You can contact the owner(s) of a project by sending them a message through Wildlife Insights.
 To send a message, visit the detailed project page on Wildlife Insights.
-You can access this page by clicking on the project’s dot on the Explore map, then clicking on the green “See details” button.
+You can access this page by clicking on the project’s dot on the Explore map, then clicking on the green See details button.

-On the detailed project page, you’ll see a green “Contact” button.
-Click on this button and enter a subject and a message, then click Send.
-Your email address and message will be sent to the project owner(s), who will be able to contact you via email.
+On the detailed project page, you’ll see a green Contact button.
+Click on this button, enter a subject and a message, and then click Send.
+Your email address and message will be sent to the project owner(s), who can then contact you via email.

-Requesting access to sensitive species locations
+Request access to sensitive species locations

 You can request access to sensitive species data by sending a request to the project owner(s).
 It is up to the project owner(s) to accept or deny your request.
 To send a request, visit the detailed project page on Wildlife Insights.
-You can access this page by clicking on the project’s dot on the Explore map, then clicking on the green “See details” button.
+You can access this page by clicking on the project’s dot on the Explore map, then clicking on the green See details button.

 On the detailed project page, you’ll see several green buttons.
-Below those buttons is a clickable green text, “Request locations”.
+Below those buttons, click on the green Request locations link to submit a request.
 Once you submit your request, the data provider will be able to approve or deny your request via their notification page in Wildlife Insights.

 Troubleshooting